asoraledecnal/asoraledecnal.github.io/README.md

 ### Backend Deployment (e.g., on Render)
 1. Ensure all code is pushed to a GitHub repository.
 2. Create a new "Web Service" on Render and connect it to the repository.
-3. Render will automatically detect the `render.yaml` file and configure the service.
-It uses the `backend/Dockerfile` to build and deploy the application.
+    Render will automatically detect the `render.yaml` file and configure the service.
+It uses the `Dockerfile` in the root directory to build and deploy the application.

 ### Frontend Deployment (e.g., on GitHub Pages or Netlify)
-1. The static files in the `frontend` directory can be served by any static hosting provider.
+1. The static HTML, CSS, and JavaScript files in the project's root directory can be served by any static hosting provider.
-2. Point the hosting service to the `frontend` directory as the root/publish directory.
+2. Point the hosting service to the project's root directory as the root/publish directory.
-3.  **Crucially**, before deploying, ensure the `BACKEND_URL` constant in `frontend/dashboard.js` and other JS files is updated from the local `http://127.0.0.1:5000` to the public backend URL provided by Render.
+3.  **Crucially**, before deploying, ensure the `BACKEND_URL` constant in `dashboard.js` (and any other relevant JS files) is updated from the local `http://127.0.0.1:5000` to the public backend URL provided by Render.